bbauska/CSS-Notes4Pros/README.md

 ;

-> The browser will attempt to apply the font face \"Segoe UI\" to the
+> The browser will attempt to apply the font face &quot;Segoe UI&quot; to the
 > characters within the elements targeted by the above property.
 If this
 > font is not available, or the font does not contain a glyph for the
 > required character, the browser will fall back to Tahoma, and, if
-> necessary, any sans-serif font on the user\'s computer.
+> necessary, any sans-serif font on the user&apos;s computer.
 Note that any
-> font names with more than one word such as \"Segoe UI\" need to have
+> font names with more than one word such as &quot;Segoe UI&quot; need to have
 > single or double quotes around them.

 **font-family**